Azure/osdu-developer/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This project is intended to provide a simple way of providing a mechanism to develop for OSDU using the Azure Cloud.
+[Open Subsurface Data Universe](https://osduforum.org) (OSDU) is a standard data platform that brings together a diverse array of subsurface and well data.
+It enables the energy industry to access and analyze data across various sources efficiently.
+This project aims to provide a streamlined approach for developing and working directly with [OSDU](https://community.opengroup.org/osdu/platform) using the [Azure Cloud Platform](https://azure.microsoft.com/).

-## Project Principals
+## Project Principles

-The guiding principal we have for this project is to focus on providing a solution to allow for an easy way to develop for OSDU using the Azure cloud.
-It is not intended to support any kind of a production scenario and no support for this solution is provided.
-It is built with the following 2 pillars of the [Azure Well-Architected-Framework](https://learn.microsoft.com/en-us/azure/well-architected/what-is-well-architected-framework) kept in mind.
+The guiding principle of this project is to offer an accessible solution for facilitating direct engagement with the OSDU codebase on Azure in a minimal fashio.
+This solution is not intended for production use and does not come with official support.
+Our approach aligns with two key pillars from the [Azure Well-Architected Framework](https://learn.microsoft.com/en-us/azure/well-architected/what-is-well-architected-framework):

-1. Cost Optimization -- A cost optimized solution with cost in mind but accepting the tradeoff of security.
+1. Cost Optimization -- We aim to create a cost-effective solution, balancing cost with security considerations.
-2. Security -- The intent is to provide a feature enabled solution to increase levels of security as best as possible.
+2. Security -- Our goal is to enhance security levels within the constraints of a development-focused solution.

-Additionally, the solution is desired to be easy to use and to support that is built with support for [Github Codespaces](https://github.com/features/codespaces) along with the [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/).
+To support ease of use, the project integrates closely with [Github Codespaces](https://github.com/features/codespaces) and the [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/), facilitating seamless development and innovation on the OSDU platform.

 ## Setup

-__Features__
+### Registering Azure Features

-This solution makes use of features in Azure that are in Public Preview and might require some features to be registered for use.
+This solution utilizes Azure features that are currently in Public Preview.
+Certain features need to be registered before use.

-Register the _AzureServiceMeshPreview_ feature flag by using the az feature register command:
+**Step 1: Register the AzureServiceMeshPreview feature** Use the `az feature register` command to register the _AzureServiceMeshPreview_ feature flag:

 ```bash
 az feature register --namespace "Microsoft.ContainerService" --name "AzureServiceMeshPreview"
 ```

+It may take a few minutes for the feature to register.

+**Step 2: Verify the Registration Status**

-It takes a few minutes for the feature to register.
-Verify the registration status by using the az feature show command:
+Confirm the registration status using the az feature show command:

 ```bash
 az feature show --namespace "Microsoft.ContainerService" --name "AzureServiceMeshPreview"
 ```

-When the status reflects Registered, refresh the registration of the Microsoft.ContainerService resource provider by using the az provider register command:
+Look for a status that indicates Registered.

+**Step 3: Refresh the Resource Provider**

+Once registered, refresh the Microsoft.ContainerService resource provider:

 ```bash
 az provider register --namespace Microsoft.ContainerService
 ```

+### Enabling Alpha Features for Azure Developer CLI

+**Resource Group Scoped Deployments**

-This solution uses Resource Group Scoped Deployments which is an Alpha Feature for the Azure Developer CLI.
+This solution uses Resource Group Scoped Deployments, an Alpha Feature in the Azure Developer CLI.

+Enable this feature using the following command:

 ```bash
 azd config set alpha.resourceGroupDeployments on   # Enable Alpha Feature
 ```

-__Login__

-Log into the Azure CLI from a command line and set the subscription.
-If running with windows ensure that Azure Powershell is connected as well.
+Note: Alpha features are experimental and might be subject to changes.
+Use them with this consideration.

+### Authentication

+The Azure Developer CLI requires authentication.
+Log in using the following command:

 ```bash
 azd auth login
 ```

-__Environment Variables__

-An environment must be created using the following environment variables.

-**Environment Variables**

-An environment must be created using the following environment variables.
+### Environment Variables

+Set up the environment using the following variables.
+You can find these values in your Azure portal or by using appropriate Azure CLI commands.

 | Variable              | Purpose                                 |
 | :-------------------- | :-------------------------------------- |